+Thoughts from last year...
 My grandma Crawford lived in an old farmhouse in rural Brownstown, Illinois.
 Her father, Albert Pilcher, built the house in 1907, but he died only three years later.
-I'm not sure when Grandma and Grandpa moved to the house, or why exactly when Grandma's mother remarried and moved away.
+I'm not sure when Grandma and Grandpa moved to the house, or when Grandma's mother remarried and moved away.
 My mother was born at the house in 1919.
-My own association with the house began, I assume, when I was a baby in the late 1950s and continued as long as the house stood.
+My own association with the house began, I assume, when I was a baby in the late 1950s and continued until the house burned in the 1970s.

 I also don't remember when I discovered the tiny letters and numbers on the outside of the kitchen's back door: C. E. Pilcher, Nov.
 17, 1907.
 These were in a lighter color than the door's dark stain.
 Grandma said that Cassius E. Pilcher was a housepainter, and her father's cousin.
 I was pretty young, but the old designation was fascinating to me, something unobtrusive and nearly forgotten, like a building's cornerstone.

 In fact, I did nearly forget the discovery.
 For years I puzzled about November 17; it seemed to be a significant day but I couldn't remember.
 Someone's birthday?
 Elton John's third album?
 Finally I remembered the old door.

 This coming Monday is November 22.
 For those of a particular age, we will always associate that day with John F. Kennedy, because we remember that day in 1963.
 Some anniversaries are much more personal, and so ephemeral they nearly fade from thought until some lucky spark of memory brings them back.